Sh9hid/LLama3-ChatPDF/README.md

    streamlit run app.

 ## Roadmap
-Add OpenAI API key input to the app, and fix the deployment.
+- Add OpenAI API key input to the app, and fix the deployment.
+- Add modularity.
+- Enhance readability.
 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.